 For example, a well-trained older dog will make it a lot easier for you to move into your home, or give an example of a puppy that has just joined the family!

-Dog training for seniors and adults enables you to bond, have fun, and help your dog stay physically and mentally trained.
+Dog training for seniors and adults enables you to bond, have fun, and help your dog stay physically and mentally drained.
 And once they learn the basics, you might be surprised at what else you can teach them.
 Perhaps there is a more fun way to get their toys out of the garden: you could teach your friend to put them in a box for you!
 Or why not train your older dog to get your slippers or find the missing TV remote?

-A well-trained adult dog is also a much safer dog, and will be more fun to be around other people.
-If your dog gets overexcited in public, or if a visitor calls, it can lead to a scene, but with a little training, your dog will be the most well behaved person in the room!
+A well-trained adult dog is also a much safer dog and will be more fun to be around other people.
+If your dog gets overexcited in public, or if a visitor calls, it can lead to a scene, but with a little training, your dog will be the most well-behaved person in the room!
 Basic obedience and much more can be taught to almost any dog, regardless of breed, experience, or age.

 Training adult dogs and older dogs

 To start training your adult or older dog and meet other like-minded owners and dogs, join a reputable, reward-based training club with a variety of training classes for dogs of all ages and backgrounds.
 Many dog owners return to the same club where their puppy first learned obedience training and meet the same people and dogs they first befriended – after all, it is both a fun and educational experience!
-For details on a club or coach in your area, see www.apdt.co.uk, www.capbt.org or look for ours Directory for dogs.
+For details on a club or coach in your area, see www.apdt.co.uk, www.capbt.org, or look for our Directory for dogs.